AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ### Manual testing:

-On the landing page, user will see the Navigation bar with the links
+On the landing page, user will see the Navigation bar with the links.

 ![alt text](images-for-readme/navbar-and-audioplayer.png)